MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 11 digits:

 - One digit that corresponds to gender and century of birth where an odd number indicates male and the even number indicates female as follows: 1, 2 for the 19th century; 3, 4 for the 20th century; and 5, 6 for the 21st century

-- Six digits that correspond to birth date (YYMMDD)
+- six digits that correspond to birth date (YYMMDD)
-- Three digits that correspond to a serial number separating persons born on the same date
+- three digits that correspond to a serial number separating persons born on the same date
-- One check digit
+- one check digit

 ### Checksum